pratiksingh27/Random_password/README.md

 # Random_password
-it is made using html, css, javascript it includes password generator, copy password, and display text when passowrd is copied.
+It is made using html, css, javascript.
+It includes password generator, copy password, and display text when passowrd is copied.